GIR-pub/deepdotweb/_posts/2016/04/05/small-medium-sized-businesses-bitcoin-benefits/index.md

 ---
 Small and medium-sized businesses are for Bitcoin.
-What are the benefits?
+What are the benefits?"
 ---
 <article class="post-listing post-13635 post type-post status-publish format-standard hentry category-news tag-benefits tag-bitcoin tag-businesses tag-mediumsized tag-small">
     <div class="post-inner">